- Overview

 Welcome to India!
 Our journey begins in Bengaluru, also known as Bangalore, the capital and largest city of the southern Indian state of Karnataka.

-You are met at the airport and can then rest up at a modern hotel – many flights land first thing in the morning.
+You will be met at the airport and can then rest up at a modern hotel – many flights land first thing in the morning.
 At dinner, meet your fellow travelers and sample some regional cuisine.

 Sun., Nov.
 8 Bengaluru to Nagarhole Tiger Reserve